-I use my iPhone 6S or a good point and shoot myself but Sara (The Super Collies), Dryver, Colleen, Aria and Trish, who have all worked with us and love dogs, have DSL cameras with multiple lenses and adjustable controls that allow them to get incredible photos, especially indoors or action.
+I use my iPhone 8+ or a good point and shoot myself, but Sara (The Super Collies), Dryver, Colleen, Aria and Trish, who have all worked with us and love dogs, have DSL cameras with multiple lenses and adjustable controls that allow them to get incredible photos, especially indoors or action.

 It is important to understand a few camera basics in order to properly capture our pooches.
-We are going to examine Shutter Speed, Aperture, and ISO.
+First, we are going to examine Shutter Speed, Aperture, and ISO.